tchughesiv/dockers/README.md

 wget https://raw.githubusercontent.com/axibase/dockers/atsd-rhel7/Dockerfile
 ```

-* Make sure your Red Hat is activated and you are able to pull and activated docker image of rhel7
+* Make sure your Red Hat is activated and you are able to pull an activated docker image of rhel7

 * Build your image